andrewdmcleod/layer-apache-hue/README.md

     juju deploy apache-hive hive
     juju add-relation plugin hive

-Now just add a relation between Hive and Hue
+Now, add a relation between Hive and Hue:

     juju add-relation hue hive

-Hue should restart and in its updated interface you should be able to query Hive and browse the metasotre.
+Hue should restart, and you should be able to query Hive and browse the metasotre from the updated Hue UI.

 ## Enabling Apache Zookeeper features

-Hue interacts with Zookeeper through the laters REST Api.
+Hue interacts with Zookeeper through a REST API.
-The steps for relating Hue to Zookeeper are as follows:
+Relate Hue to Zookeeper as follows:

     juju deploy apache-zookeeper zookeeper
     juju set zookeeper rest=true

-Now just add a relation between Zookeeper and Hue
+Now, add a relation between Zookeeper and Hue:

     juju add-relation hue zookeeper

-Hue should restart and in its updated interface you should be able to browse Zookeeper.
+Hue should restart, and you should be able to browse Zookeeper from the updated Hue UI.

 ## Contact Information

-- <bigdata-dev@lists.launchpad.net>
+- <bigdata@lists.ubunt.com>

 ## Help